jsigao/interval_specific_phylodynamic_models_supparchive/README.md

 We then estimated the daily air-travel volume (assuming maximum capacity for all flights) as follows: first, we compute the product of the number of flights for each type of aircraft times the passenger occupancy for that type of aircraft, then we sum over all aircraft types.

 #### <a name="china_domestic_data"></a>Volume of domestic travel in China
-Data on daily mobility within China&mdash;sourced from [the Baidu Migration platform](https://qianxi.baidu.com/2020)(Baidu location-based services&mdash;is located in `data/travel_data/china_domestic/baidu_mobility_index.csv`; these records include the domestic mobility index for each day between January 1 to March 8, 2020.
+Data on daily travel within China&mdash;sourced from [the Baidu Migration platform](https://qianxi.baidu.com/2020) (for location-based services&mdash;is located in `data/travel_data/china_domestic/baidu_mobility_index.csv`; these records include the domestic mobility index for each day between January 1 to March 8, 2020.

 #### <a name="us_domestic_data"></a>Volume of domestic travel in the United States
 We extracted the daily domestic mobility indices within the US from two publicly available datasets, [Apple COVID-19 mobility trends reports](https://covid19.apple.com/mobility) and [Google COVID-19 community mobility reports](https://www.google.com/covid19/mobility/).